 Amidst the recent sad news of a Sydney salon manager who died after a botched breast procedure and a number of other recent plastic-surgery-horror stories around the world, patients considering undergoing a plastic surgery might be feeling that the cosmetic industry is chaotic and out-of-control.

-According to the Australian Society of Plastic Surgeons, with the number of patients opting to undergo plastic surgery rising dramatically over the last 10 years, the chances of hearing a horror story or two is even more likely.
+According to the Australian Society of specialist breast (oncoplastic) and general surgeon s, with the number of patients opting to undergo plastic surgery rising dramatically over the last 10 years, the chances of hearing a horror story or two is even more likely.

 Who to see and how to pick a Dud Surgeon from a true professional can be very daunting especially when you don’t have a personal recommendation or have an existing relationship with a plastic surgeon.